 4. Write a Book on Survival (Or Make a Ridiculous YouTube Video)

-Ok, so Grylls puts the adventure into adventure travel and has enjoyed a lot of experiences which are worth telling people about.
+Ok, so Grylls puts the adventure into adventure travel and has enjoyed many experiences worth telling people about.
 Eating grubs the size of small rodents is a classic Bear story, as is drinking snake urine.
 Some of you there will want to go out and do just that.
 Good luck to you.
-The rest of us will probably go and camp in the nearest field and toast a bird that we bought in Tesco.
-Make a YouTube video of your outdoor feasts and near-death experiences with a fox and you’re onto a winner.
+The rest of us will probably camp in the nearest field and toast a bird we bought in Tesco.
+Make a YouTube video of your outdoor feasts and near-death experiences with a fox, and you’re onto a winner.

 5. Get Involved in Charity Work:

-The real beauty of Bear is that he just keeps on giving.
-He is seriously involved in the Scouts, being the youngest Chief Scout ever (are you seeing a pattern here?).
+The real beauty of Bear Grylls is that he keeps on giving.
+He is seriously involved in the Scouts, being the youngest Chief Scout ever (do you see a pattern here?).
 The Chief Scout position was created to lead all of the adult volunteers in the UK, which have reached an astonishing 100,000 in recent years.
 Join too, and you’ll get extra Bear points for being efficient: Scouts and charity – you’re halfway there already.

 Creative Commons photo by Royal Navy Media Archive